reuptaken/community/faqs/dai.md

 **Decentralized exchanges**: Decentralized exchanges are frequently unable to provide fiat off-ramps.
 Dai allows its users to trade their assets for a low volatility currency that tracks the value of the USD.

 **Exchange pairs**: Crypto-to-crypto trading can be a complicated proposition.
 It is difficult to track earnings when both sides of a trading pair are rising and falling in value.
-Creating low-volatility pairings with DAI allows for greater price predictability.
+Creating pairings with DAI allows for greater price predictability.

 **Financial markets**: Dai can also be useful as stable and reliable collateral for use in custom derivative smart contracts, or when creating leverage.